10 Easy Ways to Get Better Sleep

 If you have children, there’s a good chance that you’ve worked hard to get them into a routine.
 But what about your own bedtime regime?
 Every parent is different, but most have a system in place when it comes to getting their kids into bed at a reasonable time.
 If your children are used to going to bed at a similar time each day, they get used to it.
 This means there’s less risk of tantrums at bedtime and that you have a little time to relax and unwind after a long day.
 As a parent, your kids are probably your priority, but you must look after yourself.
 When it comes to sleep, you can’t run on empty for long.
 Try and follow the advice you give your kids.
 Get to bed at a decent time each day and make sure you get enough rest.
 If you hit the hay and get up at similar times each day, your body clock will soon adjust.

 It sounds simple.
 But how many times have you crawled into bed with your mind racing and struggled to get to sleep?
 Before you head to the bedroom, take at least half an hour to chill out.
+Try some new breathing techniques to help calm you down.
 Read a book, watch TV, or call and catch up with a friend.
 Run a bath, listen to music or meditate.
 Do whatever you find relaxing.
 If you feel calm, you’re much more likely to drift off without any problems.

 Exercise is one of the best ways of improving sleep quality and quantity.
 When you play sport, or work out, it tires you out.
 But it also clears your mind and helps to reduce stress and tension.
 If you’re a busy mom or dad, you may think that you don’t have time for exercise.
 But it’s always possible to find half an hour or so.
 Take the kids for a walk or do a workout DVD while they nap.
 Ask a friend or sibling to pop over for an hour while you go for a jog or hit the gym.
 You don’t have to go crazy and follow a strict workout regime.
 But engaging in moderate physical activity on a regular basis will really help you to sleep.